-The easiest way to keep track of the amount of flash and global variable RAM used by your program is to look at Window > Dashboard after a build.
+If you are building with the MPLAB IDE, the easiest way to keep track of the amount of flash and global variable RAM used by your program is to look at Window > Dashboard after a build.
 If your program attempts to put too many local variables on the stack (stack overflow), however, the error won't show up until run time.
 The linker does not catch this error because it does not explicitly set aside space for specific local variables; it assumes they will be handled by the stack.

 To dig a little deeper into how memory is allocated, we can ask the linker to create a "map" file when it creates the .elf file.
 The map file indicates where instructions are placed in program memory and where global variables are placed in data memory.
-For an executable created from two object code files file1.o and file2.o, we can create a map file at the command line (Section 3.6) with a linker command of the form or in the MPLAB X IDE under Run > Set Project Configuration > Customize > xc32-ld > Diagnostics, where you set the name of the map file.
-The map file can be opened with a text editor.
+For an executable created from two object code files file1.o and file2.o, we can create a map file at the command line (Section 3.6) with a linker command of the form